Faculty & Research

 Latest Report

-Business Inflation Expectations Survey (BIES)1 – March 2023
+Business Inflation Expectations Survey (BIES) 1 – March 2024

 A. Inflation expectations

-• One year ahead business inflation expectations, as estimated from the mean of individual probability distribution of unit cost increase, have declined further by 13 basis points to 4.40% in March 2023, from 4.53% reported in February 2023.
+• One year ahead business inflation expectation, as estimated from the mean of individual probability distribution of unit cost increase, has increased further by 9 basis points to 4.55% in March 2024 from 4.46% reported in February 2024.
+Average inflation expectation of the firms for the past twelve months works out to be around 4.40%.
 The trajectory of one year ahead business inflation expectations is presented in Chart 1.

-• The uncertainty of business inflation expectations in March 2023, as captured by the square root of the average variance of the individual probability distribution of unit cost increase, has remained same around 2%, as compared to that in February 2023.
+• The uncertainty of business inflation expectations in March 2024 as captured by the square root of the average variance of the individual probability distribution of unit cost increase, remained high around 2.1% during January-March 2024.

 Chart 1: One year ahead business inflation expectations (%)